Mozilla China: Organisation

-Mozilla China is co-chaired by Dr. Li Gong of Sun (China) Engineering and Research Institute (ERI) and Mingshu Li of Institute of Software, Chinese Academy of Sciences (ISCAS), both of whom will sit on the steering committee with Mitchell Baker, president of the Mozilla Foundation.
+Mozilla China was co-chaired by Dr. Li Gong of Sun (China) Engineering and Research Institute (ERI) and Mingshu Li of Institute of Software, Chinese Academy of Sciences (ISCAS), both of whom will sit on the steering committee with Mitchell Baker, president of the Mozilla Foundation.

+Functions

 Mozilla China built a Chinese version of the Mozilla web site, provides technical and architectural direction for Mozilla development in China, organises and operates discussion forums, and further develops Mozilla source code in China.

+Mozilla China was in charge of developing and maintaining a localised Firefox browser for mainland China.

+Many modifications were made to accommodate mainland Chinese users' experience (e.g. supporting website login for WeChat), but some of them were privacy-related, including limitations on installating ad blocking extensions.